jfhbrook/susitna/README.md

   - remember, `10 rem` should serialize to `10`
   - make list use recreator
   - make save work
-- Write ADR about architectural changes from 002
-  - Renamed commander to executor
-  - Actual command(s) module executes visitor pattern on interactive commands
-  - editing is now in the executor, not the translator
-  - translator combined with index and Cli, is basically just the `repl` function
-  - who should own readline? executor? host? translator?
-  - WIC&I didn't have the benefit of OOP, mind you
 - Global variables
 - If/else
 - For and while